Islamic design

 Common plants

 It is not my intention to cover all the plant material that can be found native in Qatar as that would be impossible for me.
-There is professional literature such as this which covers the area, and I recommend anybody with an interest in native plant material to refer to them.
+There is professional literature such as this which covers the area, and I recommend anybody with an interest in native plant material to refer to both this book as well as research and discover other sources for material in neighbouring regions.

 Eventually this part of the notes might be organised more usefully but, for the time being, I shall just place here plant material which I feel is most interesting.